ENGLISH LANGUAGE DEVELOPMENT

 Parents are notified in writing of their child’s test results, the recommended instructional program for their child based on the assessment results and their option for seeking parental exception waivers from those plans.
 If they need translation services to fully understand this information, one will be provided for them; these waivers require written informed consent on the part of the parent, an annual request for the waiver and a personal visit to the school to apply for it.

-All English Language Learners in elementary grades (K-5) are required to have designated and integrated ELD instruction daily, and access to core curriculum through instructional methods that are more readily understandable than the regular mainstream English classroom.
+All multilingual learners in elementary grades (K-5) are required to have designated and integrated ELD instruction daily, and access to core curriculum through instructional methods that are readily understandable.
 This is accomplished by placing them in classrooms with CLAD credentialed teachers who are trained to use SDAIE (Specifically Designed Academic Instruction in English) methods, and by providing designated ELD instruction.

-At the secondary level (6-12), ELL students will be scheduled into an ELD class on a daily basis.
+At the secondary level (6-12), multilingual students will be scheduled into an ELD class on a daily basis.
 Whenever possible, they will also be scheduled into Sheltered English, Math, Science, and History classes staffed by CLAD certified teachers.
-There is also an ELD tutorial for students who need extra help in order to meet the criteria for reclassification.

 English Language Learners who have developed adequate proficiency in English will be redesignated as Fluent English Proficient (RFEP) when they can meet the following criteria:

 ELPAC overall scores in the Well Developed range

 Scores on the CAASPP or local measure are grade level proficient